solo-io/workshops/gloo-mesh-2-0-eks/README.md

 EOF
 ```

-This is how to environment looks like now:
+This is how the environment looks now:

 ![Gloo Mesh Workshop Environment](images/steps/deploy-and-register-gloo-mesh/gloo-mesh-workshop-environment.svg)